sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 - PolyBase
 - PolyBase type mapping
 - Change Data Capture (CDC) support
-- Linux distributions supported

-There are specific versions and support considerations for each distrivution of Linux.
+There are specific versions and support considerations for each distribution of Linux.
 A <a href="https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-whats-new-2019?view=sql-server-ver16">list of these requirements is available at this reference</a>, and a <a href="https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-editions-and-components-2022?view=sql-server-ver16">list of Editions and supported features for SQL Server on Linux is at this reference</a>.

 You can <a href="https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-overview?view=sql-server-ver16">learn more about the SQL Server on Linux architecture at this reference</a>.

 <h3>SQL Server in Containers</h3>
-The introduction of SQL Server running on Linux allows for the next level of hardware abstraction, called a Container.
-There are various types of Container technologies, in this workshop, you will focus on the docker container format, as implemented in the Moby framework.
+The introduction of SQL Server running on Linux allows for the next level of hardware abstraction, called a <i>Container</i>.
+There are various types of Container technologies, in this workshop, you will focus on the Docker container format, as implemented in Windows using the <i>Moby</i> framework.

-A Container is provided by the Container Runtime (Such as containerd]) runtime engine, which sits above the operating system (Windows or Linux).
+A Container is provided by the Container Runtime (Such as <i>containerd</i>) runtime engine, which sits above the operating system (Windows or Linux).
 In this abstraction, you do not control the hardware or the operating system.
-The Container has a very small Kernel in it, and can contain binaries such as Python, R, SQL Server, or other binaries.
+The Container has a specific protected memory space, and can contain binaries such as Python, R, SQL Server, or other binaries.
 A Container with all its binaries is called an Image.
 You create a container from a file.

 You can see the difference between Virtual Machines and Container technologies here:

 <img src="https://cloudblogs.microsoft.com/uploads/prod/sites/37/2019/07/Demystifying-containers_image1.png" width=600>

 This abstraction holds everything for an application to isolate it from other running processes.
-It is also completely portable - you can create an image on one system, and another system can run it so long as the Container Runtimes (Such as Docker) Runtime is installed.
-Containers also start very quickly, are easy to create (called Composing) using a simple text file with instructions of what to install on the image.
-The instructions pull the base Kernel, and then any binaries you want to install.
-Several pre-built Containers are already available, SQL Server is one of these.
+It is also completely portable - you can create an image on one system, and another system can run it so long as the same Container Runtime (Such as Docker) is installed.
+Containers also start very quickly, are easy to create (called Composing) using a simple text file with instructions of what to install (called a manifest or Dockerfile) on the image.
+The instructions pull the base image, and then any binaries you want to install.
+Several pre-built Containers are already available, and SQL Server is one of these.
 You can <a href="https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-2017">read more about installing SQL Server on Container Runtimes (Such as Docker) at this reference</a>.

 You can have several Containers running at any one time, based on the amount of hardware resources where you run it.
 For scale-out systems, a Container allows for distribution and control of complete applications using only declarative commands.

 You can <a href="https://hackernoon.com/docker-commands-the-ultimate-cheat-sheet-994ac78e2888">read more about Container Runtimes (Such as Docker) at this reference</a>.

 <h3>SQL Server on Kubernetes</h3>
 For Big Data systems, having lots of Containers is very advantageous to segment purpose and performance profiles.
 However, dealing with many Container Images, allowing persisted storage, and interconnecting them for network and internetwork communications is a complex task.
 One such Container Orchestration tool is <i>Kubernetes</i>, an open source Container orchestrator, which can scale Container deployments according to need.
 The following table defines some important Container Orchestration Tools (Such as Kubernetes or OpenShift) terminology:

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 5px; border-color: gray;">